wang0665/Video-Editing-Study/README.md

-This Rasp is used for Video Ending Software study
+This Repository is used for Video Ending Software Study